-At power up, the TPS54040 will not start switching until the slow start pin is discharged to less than 40 mV to ensure a proper power up, see Figure 30.
+At power up, the TPS54060A will not start switching until the slow start pin is discharged to less than 40 mV to ensure a proper power up, see Figure 30.

-Also, during normal operation, the TPS54040 will stop switching and the SS/TR must be discharged to 40 mV, when the VIN UVLO is exceeded, EN pin pulled below 1.25V, or a thermal shutdown event occurs.
+Also, during normal operation, the TPS54060A will stop switching and the SS/TR must be discharged to 40 mV, the voltage at the VIN pin is below the VIN UVLO, EN pin pulled below 1.25V, or a thermal shutdown event occurs.